thdwyer/ioztst/README.md

 For users with servers:  It's likely you won't have the usual home directory structure thet desktop machines have.
-The installation of ioztst is predicated on a pattial desktop environment in your home directory - NOT root's home dir you need four directories, Downloads Documents .config and bin all in the case shown here If these are not present the script and it's dependent dirs and files will fail and not be installed.
+The installation of ioztst is predicated on a partial desktop environment in your home directory - NOT root's home dir you need four directories, Downloads, Documents, .config and bin all in the case shown here If these are not present the script and it's dependent dirs and files will fail and not be installed.
 The Install.sh script will create all these directories if they are not present.
 The ioztst-vx.xx.x.tar.gz should be left